marcol/generator-alchemy/README.md

 ### Markdown linting
 Markdown linting is done with [remarklint](https://github.com/remarkjs/remark-lint).
 It has the preset `remark-preset-lint-recommended`.
 The script `lint:md` is added to `package.json`.

+### CSS linting
+[Stylelint](https://stylelint.io/) is used to lint CSS.
+By default is using [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard) you can configure the rules in the file `.stylelinrc.json`

 ### HTML linting
 HTML liting is done with [htmlhint](https://htmlhint.com/docs/user-guide/getting-started).
 You can configure the rules by editing the file `.htmlhintrc`.